Cookie Settings

 Adaptive climbing on Mountain Training courses

-Mountain Training consider ‘adaptive climbing’ to be where specialised equipment and techniques are used to enable individuals with physical disabilities to participate in courses.
+Mountain Training considers ‘adaptive climbing’ to be where specialised equipment and techniques are used to enable individuals with physical disabilities to participate in courses.

 Adaptive climbing on climbing instructor training and assessment courses